ekgibbons/slr/README.md

 make
 make install
 ```
-The `install` step is determined where you place the install path.
+The `install` step determines where you place the install path.
 The install location is established by
 ```shell
 INSTALL_PATH = /location/of/python/path
 ```